 EDIT (15 November, 2020): This post has now been made into a video (yay!).
 Two actually.
 If that’s more your cuppa tea then please enjoy:

 With all that said, I really liked the documentary.
-My only other K-pop documentary movie experience is BTS’s Bring the Soul which was far more emotionally taxing with scenes that left me quite uncomfortable and alienated at some parts (but that’s another story for another day…technically).
-In comparison, the BLACKPINK doc provided more feel-good vibes that left me not minding a rewatch again if the opportunity arose.
+My only other K-pop documentary movie experience is BTS’s Bring the Soul which was far more emotionally taxing.
+Quite a few scenes left me quite uncomfortable.
+In comparison, the BLACKPINK documentary provided me with more feel-good vibes that left me not minding a rewatch if the opportunity arose.
 It’s a bit weird to say as I’m a bit surprised that the emotional theme of the documentary wasn’t in the same vein as BigHit’s considering this is still YG we’re taking about, but whatever – I’m not complaining.

 Also, table of contents if you’re just interested on my thoughts on a specific section or person.

 The documentary begins showcasing the debut of BLACKPINK in 2016 before transitioning 3 years later to 2019 showing them at the current height of their fame as the girls walk to a public fansign accosted by paparazzi and journalists along the way.

 I was happy to see that Rosé was wearing an outfit I was inspired to recreate on her sim.
 Bonus points for that.

 The documentary wastes no time in really hyping up and establishing BLACKPINK as THE K-pop girl group who shattered records and became history makers.
 At the same time, it sets up the chemistry between the girls in a way that you couldn’t really imagine BLACKPINK being anyone else but Lisa, Rosé, Jennie, and Jisoo.
 They just click.